-- 14. Check the safety circuits by pushing the EMERGENCY STOP button in and verifying that the power goes off and high pressure water is drained from the system.
-If applicable, check all remote start and emergency stop functions. - 15.
-Install a large, inexpensive orifice and start the machine. - 16.
-On the Pressure Select Screen, set the desired operating pressure.
+- 13. Check the safety circuits by pushing the EMERGENCY STOP button in and verifying that the power goes off and high pressure water is drained from the system.
+If applicable, check all remote start and emergency stop functions. - 14.
+Install a large, inexpensive orifice and start the machine.

-17. On the Run Screen, select the ▲ arrow on the PRESSURE switch to select high pressure operation.
+15. On the Run Screen, select the ▲ arrow to select high pressure operation.
 Increase the high pressure setting in gradual increments, checking for leaks at each interval.
 Continue increasing the pressure until the operating pressure is reached.